Mc-Zen/zero/docs/how to contribute a new language for accessibility.md

 Please provide translations of all common prefixes like milli, giga etc.
 Prefixes that are the same as in English should be left unspecified; they will automatically be inherited from the English translation.

-### Translations of base units
+### Translations of units
-Please provide translations of all base units where they deviate from the English translation.
+Please provide translations of all units where they deviate from the English translation.
+All units should be given as singular words.
+The `pluralize` dictionary defines how the plural for a given unit symbol is formed.
+Sometimes this involves just adding or changing a suffix, sometimes the plural version is entirely different.

+All languages that are supported so far have the following rules regarding to when and where to use to plural:

+1. In the context of a quantity that combines a value with a unit, the plural is only used when the value is not 1 or -1.
+In French, the rule is more particular and requires the absolute of the value to be greater than or equal to 2.
+2. In a composed unit, only the last unit in the numerator is in plural form; the leading units are singular.
+3. Units in the denominator are always singular.

+In order to control the rule for the first point, you can override the function `needs-plural`.
+If any of the other rules does not apply in your language, please mention this in the PR.

 ### Power Shorthands
 > [!IMPORTANT]